ravishetyePersonal/modeldb/README.md

 ----

+## Community
+For help or questions about ModelDB usage around "How To"s see the [docs](https://docs.verta.ai/en/master/).

+To report a bug, file a documentation issue, or submit a feature request, please open a GitHub issue.

+For release announcements and other discussions, please join us in [Slack](https://tinyurl.com/mlflow-slack).

 ## Repo Structure

 Each module in the architecture diagram has a designated folder in this repository, and has their own README covering in depth documentation and contribution guidelines.